Harishpandu43/devops-project/README.md

 ### Notes:

-- change your AWS ECR repo in jenkinsfile
+- Change your AWS ECR regsitry in jenkinsfile and accordingly in helm/sampleapp/values.yaml.

 - Install Docker, github, kubernetes and other required plugins on jenkins.